kubernetes/contributor-site/content/en/blog/2022/enhancing-kubernetes-one-kep-at-a-time.md

 title: "Enhancing Kubernetes one KEP at a Time"
 date: 2022-08-11
 slug: enhancing-kubernetes-one-kep-at-a-time
+description: "Did you know that Kubernetes v1.24 has 46 enhancements?
+That's a lot of new functionality packed into a 4-month release cycle.
+The Kubernetes..."
 ---
 **Author:** Ryler Hockenbury (Mastercard)

 Did you know that Kubernetes v1.24 has [46 enhancements](https://kubernetes.io/blog/2022/05/03/kubernetes-1-24-release-announcement/)?
 That's a lot of new functionality packed into a 4-month release cycle.
 The Kubernetes release team coordinates the logistics of the release, from remediating test flakes to publishing updated docs.
 It's a ton of work, but they always deliver.